sfc-gh-akelkar/peds_hosp_ai_demo/Healthcare_Demo_Transformation_Summary.md

 - **Reduced IT costs** through cloud-native architecture
 - **Improved revenue cycle** through better charge capture and billing analytics

-This transformation creates a comprehensive healthcare analytics platform that addresses Lurie Children's Hospital's specific needs while showcasing the full capabilities of Snowflake Intelligence in a healthcare setting.
+This transformation creates a comprehensive healthcare analytics platform that addresses pediatric hospitals' needs while showcasing the full capabilities of Snowflake Intelligence in a healthcare setting.